vtex/shoreline/styleguides/admin/documentation/components/button.md

 #### ✅ Do's:

-- Use this option for topbars, tables, lists and forms.
+- Use this option for topbars, tables, lists, and forms.
+- Buttons should be in all caps.
+- Prefer imperative verbs.
 - Non-urgent actions

 #### 🚫 Dont's:

 - Avoid using more than 2 words.
-- Buttons should be in all caps.
-- Prefer imperative verbs.
 - No punctuation.

 #### Example